Skip to main content

 • The hiking experience will be richer if you follow the map along the way.

-• GPS and other electronic aids are useful, but remember to bring an extra power source.
+• GPS and other electronic aids are useful, but remember to bring spare batteries.

 8. Turn around in time, there's no shame in turning around

-• Reassess your plan on an ongoing basis, and choose plan B long before you get exhausted.
+• Continuously reassess your plans, and choose plan B long before you get exhausted.

 • Have conditions changed?
 Should you turn around?

-• Is anyone in your entourage having trouble carrying out?
+• Is anyone in your group struggling?
 Should the group turn around?

 9. Conserve your strength and seek shelter if necessary

 • Remember to eat and drink often.
-When you exert yourself, your body needs more fluid than you feel the need for.
+During exertion, your body needs more fluids than you might feel thirsty for.

 Share article: